kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECKS.md

 ### External Checks

 External checks are configured using `khcheck` custom resources.
 These `khchecks` can create pods from any Kuberhealthy check image the user specifies.
 Pods are created in the namespace that their `khcheck` was placed into.
-A list of pre-made checks that you can easily enable are listed [here](../docs/EXTERNAL_CHECKS_REGISTRY.md).
+A list of pre-made checks that you can easily enable are listed [in the external checks registry](../docs/EXTERNAL_CHECKS_REGISTRY.md).

 ### `khcheck` Anatomy

-A `khcheck` like this:
+A `khcheck` looks like this:

 ```yaml
 apiVersion: comcast.github.io/v1